juhasev/sample-ninja-help/redemptions.md

 > You should review the panelist account before approving redemptions.

 ### Filtering options
-You can use the search field to find any panelist using first name, last name, or email.
-If you would like to view redemption requests for any given Sub Panel(s), you may do so by clicking the filter icon.
+You can use the search field to find any panelist by first name, last name, panelist ID or email.
+If you would like to view redemption requests for any given Subpanel (s), you may do so by clicking the filter icon.

-> Use the **REMEMBER FILTER** -button to set this as your default filter i.e., if you only approve redemptions for, say, Italian Sub Panel.
+> Use the **REMEMBER FILTER** button to set this as your default filter, e.g., if you only approve redemptions for, say, the Italian Sub Panel.

 > This works in either in the **APPROVALS** -tab or the **HISTORY** -tab.